Directors And Officers InsuranceProvide financial protection to directors, officers and partners within your business

 Directors And Officers Insurance, also known as D&O Insurance, protects past, present and future directors in the event of a claim of wrongdoing.

 Directors, officers and partners have additional responsibilities.
-They have the power to dictate investments, decide protocol, protect the workforce and manage pensions.
+They have the power to dictate investments, decide protocol and protect the workforce.
 As a result, these positions of leadership could put key personnel at risk of claims of wrongful acts by employees, investors, shareholders or regulators if they are held personally responsible.

 A successful claim could disqualify them from further leadership roles, lead to criminal prosecution or put their personal assets at risk.

 D&O Insurance therefore provides vital financial protection in the event of a claim.
 It can cover the cost of defence and investigation as well as any resulting financial losses.